DionMS8/JS-Basics/README.md

 # JS-Basics
-This repo contains the code written during my journey to mastering JavaScript.
+This repo outlines my journey to mastering JavaScript.